Nonparametric Modern Hopfield Models: Introduction

 \item \textbf{(P2) Lack of Rigorous Analysis on Sparsity.} Theoretically, because \citet{hu2023SparseHopfield} choose not to make strong assumptions (on the memory and query patterns) in order to maintain their model's generality, they only offer qualitative justifications \citep[Section~3]{hu2023SparseHopfield}.
 They do not rigorously characterize how sparsity impacts different aspects of the sparse model, e.g., the retrieval error, the well-separation condition, and the memory capacity.

 \item \textbf{(P3) Incomplete Connection between Attention and Hopfield Models.} Methodologically, while numerous variants of the attention module exist \cite{choromanski2021rethinking,katharopoulos2020transformers,beltagy2020longformer,child2019generating}, \citet{hu2023SparseHopfield} only bridge a subset of them to modern Hopfield models.
 A natural question arises: How can we integrate the advancements of state-of-the-art attention into modern Hopfield models?
 As noted in \cite{hu2024computational,hu2023SparseHopfield,wu2023stanhop}, this question is far from trivial.
-Naively substituting the softmax activation function with other alternatives does not necessarily yield well-defined Hopfield models and might sabotage their desirable properties and functionalities. \end{itemize}
+Naively substituting the softmax activation function with other alternatives does not necessarily yield well-defined Hopfield models and might sabotage their desirable properties and functionalities. \end{itemize} \paragraph{Overview of Our Theoretical Results.} To fill these gaps, this work presents a nonparametric framework for deep learning compatible modern Hopfield models.

+To fill \textbf{(P1)}, this framework allows us to not only recover the standard dense modern Hopfield model \cite{ramsauer2020hopfield}, but also introduce an efficient modern Hopfield model, termed \textit{sparse-structured} model (\cref{thm:SVR_sparse_Hopfield}).